yadavJI-vishal/image-mind/README.md

-# image-mind
+📌 Project Overview

-Image Mind is an AI-powered Visual Question Answering system that analyzes an image and answers natural-language questions about it.
-It combines deep learning, computer vision, and natural language processing to understand both images and text.
+ImageMind is a Flask-based Visual Question Answering (VQA) system that uses deep learning to understand images and answer natural language questions about them.

+Upload any image 📷

+Ask a question about it ❓

+Get top AI-powered answers 🎯

+The system combines ResNet50 for image feature extraction with a language model to process questions and predict answers.